-First State Bank takes data security very seriously and we understand the importance of protecting the information we maintain.
-We are writing to inform you about an incident that may have involved some of your information.
+Transform SR Holding Management LLC, a subsidiary of Transform Holdco LLC (with all subsidiaries of Transform Holdco LLC referred to collectively as "Transformco"), understands the importance of protecting the privacy and security of the information we maintain.
+We are writing to inform you of a data security incident that may have involved some of your information.
 This notice explains the incident, measures we have taken, and some steps you can take in response.